mrzamaniiii/TinyML-Compression-Benchmark/README.md

 | Test Accuracy | 100% |
 | Macro F1 | 1.0000 |

-Depthwise CNN provides lower inference latency compared with the Standard CNN, making it more suitable for embedded real-time applications.

 ## RMS Tiny INT8 Arduino Performance

 The final RMS Tiny INT8 model was deployed on the Arduino Nano 33 BLE using TensorFlow Lite Micro.